pradnyashil012/cryptonaukri-backend/readme.md

 - ~~adding endpoints for admin~~
 - adding feature which will allow admin to enable business and users after their free trial is over.
 - asking which parameters will we be using to retrieve different kind of jobs
+- adding endpoint which will allow admin to increase the date of expiration of user and business.
+-

 ## Responses :
 #### - OTP :